 Saline Valley Hot Spring is a 0.3 mile lightly trafficked out and back trail located near Big Pine, California that features hot springs and is good for all skill levels.
-The trail is primarily used for hiking and is accessible from April until October.
+The trail is primarily used for hiking and is best used from April until October.

 This is the best of the best.
 50 miles dirt road adventure to get into this oasis in Death Valley.
 Not a trip for the weak.
 Plan on spending at least a week there.
 5 hot springs there.

 Having visited hot springs throughout the world, these are indeed most dear and special to me.
 Although the water contains a large number of minerals, unlike many hot springs, these do not contain sulfur.
 The springs seep up from underground at a few locations.
 Most notably are the two areas that have been lovingly developed and cared for by volunteers over the years.
 The lower spring has two concrete soaking pools, a well maintained and manicured lawn and is more socially oriented than the upper, less developed Palm Spring.
 In the 1960s, the hot springs in the valley became popular among hippies and free-thinkers, and were eventually improved by volunteer labor, to include concrete tubs, a shower, a sink, and three outhouses (which the Park Service later replaced with concrete-lined latrines).
 For improved access, two airstrips were built, the "Chicken Strip" and "Tail-Dragger Strip" (the latter is now closed).